praveen272004/Enterprise-WAN-using-GRE-NAT/README.md

 ## Case Study

-A growing enterprise with branch offices in **Chennai, Hyderabad, Engineering, and Pune** requires secure communication between geographically distributed locations while providing Internet connectivity and public-facing services.
+A growing enterprise with branch offices in **Chennai, Hyderabad, Bangalore, and Pune** requires secure communication between geographically distributed locations while providing Internet connectivity and public-facing services.
 This project simulates an ISP-connected WAN where a **GRE tunnel securely connects the Chennai and Pune branches**, Dynamic NAT and PAT provide Internet access for internal users, and Static NAT publishes enterprise web and DNS servers.
 The solution demonstrates scalable WAN architecture, efficient IPv4 address utilization, secure inter-branch communication, and enterprise-grade network services.

 ---

 ## Author

 **Praveen M**

-Electronics and Communication Engineering (ECE)

 ---